Building a plan

 How to style a connection

-Right-click the connection → Edit style.
+Right-click the connection → Edge Style….
 The Edge Style modal lets you pick stroke colour, width, dash pattern, marker (arrowhead) start/end, and label position/orientation.
+The same menu also switches the line shape (Smooth Step, Bezier, Step, Straight).

 How to add a label node (free text)